Olatubosun/rocksdb.docs/Universal-Compaction.md

 ## Data Layout and Placement
 ### Sorted Runs
 As mentioned above, data is organized as sorted runs.
-A sorted runs are laid out by updated time of the data in it and stored as either files in L0 or a whole "level".
+Sorted runs are laid out by updated time of the data in it and stored as either files in L0 or a whole "level".

 Here is an example of a typical file layout:
 ```